ferret-terref/booru-search-extended/README.md

 2. Select "WILDCARD" and add: `girl*`
 3. Result: `anime~ girl*`

-### Example 5: Saving a Complex Search
+### Example 5: Testing Search Variations

-**Goal**: Save a detailed character search for later use
+**Goal**: Try different combinations without rebuilding the query

 **Steps**:
-1. Build query: `( original_character ~ oc ) rating:safe -photo`
+1. Build query: `cat rating:safe -photo animated`
-2. Click "💾 Save Current"
-3. Name it: "Safe OC Art"
-4. Load anytime from favorites
+2. Click �️ on `animated` to disable it - tests without that tag
+3. Click 👁️ on `rating:safe` to disable it - tests unrated content
+4. Re-enable tags by clicking 🙈 to restore them
+5. Find the perfect combination, then paste to search

 ## Keyboard Shortcuts

-- **Enter** - Add tag (when focused on tag input field)
+- **Enter** (in tag input) - Add tag to builder
+- **Ctrl + Enter** - Paste tags to page search input
+- **Ctrl + S** - Save current tags as favorite
+- **Ctrl + Shift + X** - Copy tags from page input to builder
+- **Escape** - Close any open modal

 ## Tips & Tricks

+- **Quick Testing**: Use the 👁️ toggle to quickly test variations of your search without rebuilding
+- **Organized Favorites**: Use descriptive names when saving - they're searchable and sortable
+- **Drag Reordering**: Drag tags to reorder them for different search priorities
+- **Import/Export**: Back up your favorites or share them between browsers
+- **Auto-Submit**: Enable in preferences to automatically search when pasting tags
-- Use the toggle button to hide/show the builder when not needed
+- **Hide Builder**: Use the toggle button at the top to hide/show the builder when not needed
-- Favorites are saved per-site, so organize differently for each booru
-- The preview always shows exactly what will be searched
-- Edit tags in-place by clicking the ✏️ button
-- Use the search filter in favorites to quickly find saved queries
-- Tags can be moved up/down with ↑/↓ buttons for precise ordering
+- **Preview Section**: Toggle in preferences if you want more screen space
+- **Per-Site Storage**: Each booru site has separate tags, favorites, and settings
+- **Smart Name Suggestions**: When saving favorites, the name auto-suggests based on your tags

 ## Troubleshooting

 **Builder not appearing?**
 - Check that you're on a supported site
+- Verify your userscript manager is enabled
 - Try refreshing the page
-- Verify your userscript manager is enabled

-**Query not copying to search?**
-- Make sure you clicked "📤 Paste to input"
-- Some sites may require you to press Enter after pasting

 **Tags not saving?**
 - Check that localStorage is enabled in your browser
 - Some privacy extensions may block storage
+- Try disabling strict tracking protection for the site

+**Favorites not importing?**
+- Ensure the JSON file is valid and from a Booru Search Extended export
+- Check the browser console for error messages

+**Toggle visibility not working?**
+- If a parent OR group is disabled, child tags cannot be enabled
+- Re-enable the parent group first

 ## Contributing